-Neuroimaging of decreased blood flow in specific regions of the brain can differentiate between depression and cognitive disorders, according to a new report in the Journal of Alzheimer’s Disease.
+Neuroimaging of decreased blood flow in specific regions of the brain can differentiate between depression and cognitive disorders.

-Amsterdam, NL, February 15, 2017 – Does a patient have depression or a cognitive disorder (CD) such as Alzheimer’s disease or both?
+Does a patient have depression or a cognitive disorder (CD) such as Alzheimer’s disease or both?
 Since both disorders have overlapping symptoms, how can a clinician tell them apart to make the appropriate diagnosis?
-In a new article published in the Journal of Alzheimer’s Disease, researchers have found that single photon emission computed tomography or SPECT, can help to distinguish between these diagnostic categories.
+In an article published in the Journal of Alzheimer’s Disease, researchers have found that single photon emission computed tomography or SPECT, can help to distinguish between these diagnostic categories.

 Comparison of Both Dementia and Depression Patients